carlosdorronsoromalaga/personal-website/pages/home.md

-# I build AI-powered products
+# I build AI-native products from idea to real execution

-Turning ideas into real-world execution.
+Not just concepts.
+Not just prototypes.
+I build, test and iterate AI products in the real world.

 ---

-## 🚀 What I’m doing

-I’m building a portfolio of AI-native products focused on solving real problems.

-Current projects include:
-- AI companion for the elderly
-- Learning programme generation using AI
-- Job search automation
-- End-to-end applications built fully with AI
+## About

+I work at the intersection of AI, business and execution.

+I build independent AI products while also applying AI inside organizations, focusing on adoption, real use cases and impact.

+My goal is simple:
+turn ideas into working systems that are actually used.

 ---

-## 🧠 How I think

-I approach problems as systems.

-- Start from the real problem
-- Break it down into clear structures
-- Use AI to accelerate execution
-- Test in reality, not in theory
-- Iterate and improve continuously

----

-## 🔧 Projects
+## Projects

+A selection of what I am currently building:

+- EVA → AI companion for the elderly
+- EduPath → AI-generated learning programmes (validated and scaling)
+- JobAgent → automating job search workflows
+- WorldCup App → fully AI-built application

 → See all projects: `/projects`

-Each project represents an attempt to turn an idea into something real.

 ---

-## ✍️ Build Log

-→ Follow the process: `/build-log`

-Short notes on what I’m building, learning and thinking as I go.
+## How I think

+- Start from real problems, not hype
+- Break complexity into simple systems
+- Build fast using AI as a core layer
+- Test in reality, not theory
+- Iterate continuously

 ---

+## Build Log

+Notes and progress while building:

+→ `/build-log`

+---

-## 📫 Contact
+## Contact

+If you want to build something or explore ideas:

-→ Get in touch: `/contact`
+→ `/contact`